12 July 2021

 - Environmental management documentation to prepare to address the requirements of the Incorporated Document, EMF and EPRs and manage environmental risks and impacts through design, construction and operation (Section 6).

 - The approach to evaluating compliance with the EMF and EPRs, including monitoring, auditing and reporting processes (Section 7).

 - The EPRs that define the minimum environmental outcomes that must be achieved during Project delivery (Section 8).

-Condition 4.5 of the Incorporated Document requires the preparation of an EMF for the Project to the satisfaction of the Minister for Planning prior to the commencement of development (excluding preparatory buildings and works under Condition 4.13.1 of the Incorporated Document).
+Condition 4.5 of the Incorporated Document requires the preparation of an EMF for the Program to the satisfaction of the Minister for Planning prior to the commencement of development (excluding preparatory buildings and works under Condition 4.13.1 of the Incorporated Document).

 This EMF responds to the relevant requirements of Condition 4.5 of the Incorporated Document, as follows:

-- Condition 4.5.3(a) requires the EMF to set out the process and timing for development of a Construction Environmental Management Plan, Site Environmental Implementation Plan,1 Operations Environmental Management Plan and other plans and procedures required by the EPRs as relevant to any stage of the Project, including the process and timing for consultation with relevant councils, the Department of Transport, Heritage Victoria, the Roads Corporation, Melbourne Water, Public Transport Development Authority, the Department of Environment, Land, Water and Planning, Parks Victoria, Environment Protection Authority and the Head, Transport for Victoria as relevant.
+- Condition 4.5.3(a) requires the EMF to set out the process and timing for development of a Construction Environmental Management Plan, Site Environmental Implementation Plan,1 Operations Environmental Management Plan and other plans and procedures required by the EPRs as relevant to any stage of the Program, including the process and timing for consultation with relevant councils, the Department of Transport and Planning, Heritage Victoria, the Roads Corporation, Melbourne Water, Public Transport Development Authority, the Department of Environment, Land, Water and Planning, Parks Victoria, Environment Protection Authority and the Head, Transport for Victoria as relevant.
 The process and timing for development of these Plans is set out in Section 6.